reproto/reproto/backend/json/README.md

-# ReProto JSON Backend
+# reproto JSON backend

 Backend implementation for JSON.

-Converts a ReProto specification to JSON.
+Converts a reproto specification to JSON.

 This backend is experimental and the generated format is _not_ guaranteed to be stable.